Exact (company): Products

 Exact's rise to market leadership was mostly based on its MS-DOS-based accounting package, also called Exact.
 The company also launched a Windows version of this package, but this was heavily criticized because it never attained the full functionality of the DOS version, leading many companies to stay with the DOS software into the late 1990s.

 The Exact package was replaced March 30, 2000 with a new product, Globe 2000.
 This Windows NT-based product was designed around a modular architecture dubbed "One-X" that underpinned all of Exact's offerings.
 Criticism of this software focused on the fact that the One-X architecture was incompatible with the older Exact software, and that it was tied to Microsoft SQL Server, which was considered too heavy of a database management system for the small computers typically used at Exact's small and medium enterprise customers.

 In 2005 Exact Online was launched, the company's effort to bring Exact software to the cloud.
 With this product, Exact initially targeted only the Benelux countries, until in May 2010 it announced a joint venture with Turkish software developer Triodor to market its product in Turkey as an experiment.
-The trial ended later that year, with Exact citing a lack of results and announcing a sole focus on its Dutch and Belgium markets.
-Later, Exact Online tried to expand to cover France, Spain, United Kingdom and Germany.
-Around 2019, the focus was moved back to the Dutch and Belgium market.
+The trial ended later that year, with Exact citing a lack of results and announcing a sole focus on its Dutch and Belgian markets.

-In 2011 a more extensive version of Exact Online was launched; the focus broadened from accountancy software only to include industry solutions such as trade, PSA and manufacturing.
-In 2018, Exact Online was expanded with the function Exact My[Firm] as a collaboration tool between accountant and entrepreneur.